Best Bedroom Curtain Colors

 Consider these factors as you decide on a curtain color:

 - Curtains block light that may prevent you from sleeping, upsetting your natural circadian rhythms.
 Note how much light the room gets: Will you need block-out curtains, preferably dark in color?
 Does the room get minimal sun, meaning curtains of lighter colors?
+(Learn more about blackout vs thermal curtains.)

 - Curtains provide much-needed privacy.
 You’ll want heavier drapes if your bedroom is open to the neighbors.
 In contrast, a sheer, pale-colored curtain is appropriate if nobody can peep in.